knupel/Rope_framework/Guide/Utils_guide.md

 variable [] get(int target) ;
 >return a argument of the type info

-Can work with float, int, String and Vec class
+Can work with float, int, String and vec class
 --
 Info(String name,type a);